Tipsy-12/Research-Paper-Assistant/README.md

 ---

 ### ⚙️ How to Use (Colab)
-Open the notebook MMRAG.ipynb in Google Colab
+1. Open the notebook MMRAG.ipynb in Google Colab

-Upload the research paper PDF
+2. Upload the research paper PDF

-Add your Gemini API key
+3. Add your Gemini API key
+4. Enter your query in the space provided

-Run all cells in order.
+5. Run all cells in order.

 ---